 Just around the corner from Takeshita Street is the Harajuku Kawaii Monster Cafe, definitely a must if you’re visiting Tokyo!
 It’s one of many wacky Japanese things you know you’d never experience anywhere else.
 You can eat lunch in a series of rooms I can only describe as Alice in Wonderland on acid – unicorns on birthday cakes whizz round roundabouts, giant purple mushrooms twirl around tables, and every so often the ‘monsters’ put on a crazy music and lights show.
 If you want kawaii, this is the place to go!

-On Wednesday we ventured outside of Tokyo for a day trip to the iconic Mount Fuji, which you can read about here.
+On Wednesday we ventured an hour outside of the city for a day trip to the iconic Mount Fuji, which you can read all about here.

 We were back in Tokyo on Thursday, so we decided to go and see the Imperial Palace, which is the home of the Emperor of Japan and one of the biggest tourist attractions in the city.
 You can’t actually go into the palace, but it’s recommended to go and take a stroll around the huge gardens of the Royal grounds.
 I usually love to drag Jordan around these kinds of things, but to be honest this was pretty boring.
-You can’t see much, and all that you can see is samey.
 Luckily though it’s free, so we didn’t feel too bad when we ditched halfway round to go and get sushi, something we could both agree on!
 We made a beeline for a place in Shibuya we had our eye on called Sushi-Go-Round.
 So much better than any sushi I’ve had at home!

-Going to Tokyo was literally a dream come true for me, and I was so sad to leave after only 6 nights.
-Our short trip was just a teaser for all that Japan has to offer, and left us both feeling all the more intrigued about the country outside of Tokyo.
-However, Japan marked the end of our month’s travels around oriental Asia, and it’s now time to move on to the South East!
+Going to Tokyo was literally a dream come true for me, and I was so sad to leave.
+However, Japan marked the end of our month’s travels around east Asia, and it’s now time to move on to Thailand!
 Watch this space…